Andrew, tell about yourself and stunts!

 I had worked with Blackhawk helicopters before in JACK RYAN Season 2.
 So, I was confident around the bird.
 I included a picture, but for the scene I was hanging outside of the helicopter.
 Another helicopter was circling around getting the shot.
 During the scene, one of the soldiers needs medical attention so I had to pull myself into the helicopter while we were in the air cursing along and then start “working” on the patient.
 It was a blast.

-We filmed the whole scene quiet a few times and I did the reset in the air.
+We filmed the whole scene quite a few times and I did the reset in the air.
 The pilot would hover the helicopter and then I would ease myself back outside and then we’d do it all over again.

 What advice would you give other stunt people?